-We agree that the highest and best use and the valuation premise are not relevant for liabilities.
+We agree the highest and best use and the valuation premise are not relevant for liabilities.

 The GASB does not find it appropriate to measure financial assets exclusively by applying the in-exchange premise.
 We have explained our concerns in the chapter above.
-Even if we accept the proposed differentiation between in-use and in-exchange, we see circumstances in which a measurement based on in-exchange does not lead to decision-useful information.
+Even if we accept the proposed differentiation between in-use and in-exchange, we see circumstances where a measurement based on in-exchange does not lead to decision useful information.

-Example: An entity A owns a minority interest in another entity B. Entity B is a big player in a certain regional market which entity A strongly intends to enter since it expects growth and profits by an engagement in that market.
-Therefore, the interest is of strategic relevance to entity A. According to the wording of the ED, entity A measures the interest assuming a stand-alone use or a sale of the interest (in-exchange) would be the highest and best use for market participants.
-Given the fact that holding that interest is of less strategic relevance for other market participants that, therefore, would not be willing to pay more than the price quoted on an exchange, the strategic advantage of owning the interest and having the possibility to enter into that market would be ignored and the value of the interest would not be the right one in our view.
+Example: An entity A owns a minority interest in another entity B. Entity B is a big player in a certain regional market which entity A strongly intends to enter in, since it expects growth and profits by an engagement in that market.
+Therefore, the interest is of strategic relevance for entity A. According to the wording of the ED, entity A measures the interest assuming a stand-alone use or a sale of the interest (in-exchange) would be the highest and best use for market participants.
+Given the fact that holding that interest is of less strategic relevance for other market participants and they, therefore, would not be willing to pay more than the price quoted on an exchange, the strategic advantage of owning the interest and having the possibility to enter into that market would be ignored and the value of the interest would not be the right one in our view.
 One could argue that this issue could be solved by saying that the relevant market is not the stock exchange but a hypothetical market for strategic investments but we fail to see any proper guidelines for that in the ED.

 The GASB holds the opinion that the proposed concept of the highest and best use is going too far in many aspects.
-The exclusive focus on market participants' views and disregarding entity specific circumstances and intentions (such as business model, interdependencies to other factors) cause an inappropriately high level of objectification because the model is geared to an implied optimisation goal and, therefore, does not lead to relevant, reliable and decision-useful information.
+The exclusive focus on market participants' view and disregarding entity specific circumstances and intentions (such as business model, interdependencies to other factors) cause an inappropriately high level of objectification because the model is geared to an implied optimisation goal and therefore does not lead to relevant, reliable and decision useful information.
+We think that the concept is not well-engineered, so the IASB may consider putting some additional work into necessary enhancements.